-Budget Code information 10515 Mechanism ID: Capacity Building Assistance for Global HIV/AIDS Laboratory Mechanism Name: Guidelines and Standards Development and Enhancing Laboratory Prime Partner Name: :Quality Improvement Skills through Quality Systems Approach Clinical and Laboratory Standards Institute Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HLAB 200,000 0
+Zuuget eeue iiiieiiii 10515 Mechanism ID: Capacity Building Assistance for Global HIV/AIDS Laboratory Mechanism Name: : Guidelines and Standards Development and Enhancing Laboratory Prime Partner Name: Prime Partner Name: Quality Improvement Skills through Quality Systems Approach Clinical and Laboratory Standards Institute Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HLAB 100,000 0

 This is a continuing activity with emphasis on supporting laboratory accreditation efforts.
-CLSI provides technical assistance (TA) to EHNRI for the development of standard operating procedures (SOP). protocols and guidelines.
+CLSI provides technical assistance (TA) to EHNRI for the development of standard operating procedures (SOP), protocols and guidelines.
 CLSI trains quality officers on quality management systems and SOP writing and utilization.
 CLSI systematically assesses different units of the national reference laboratory and two regional laboratories.
 Important gaps have been identified which need to be addressed for the laboratories to move towards accreditation.
 Based on the assessment findings, CLSI has developed a comprehensive scope of work focused on quality improvement to help the laboratories implement at least the minimum quality standards.
 CLSI provides laboratory assessors' training for quality officers to help the WHO/AFRO laboratory accreditation scheme implementation.
 In FY2012, CLSI will continue providing TA for implementing the QMS, participating in quality assurance and auditing programs and strengthening the Ethiopian National Accreditation Office (ENAO) program initiatives specific to accreditation and local capacity development efforts for sustainability and ownership.
 CLSI's TA initiative to ENAO will be done jointly with EHNRI and HHS/CDC Ethiopia staff to develop a laboratory accrediting agency with technical and human resource capacity that is in-line with the WHO/AFRO accreditation efforts.
 CLSI will continue to provide TA in developing and harmonizing SOPs and ensuring proper utilization via customizing and refining.
 CLSI will assist with development of guidelines and standards in the preparation of test panels, EQA data analysis and interpretation and evaluation of the program.
 CLSI will continue to strengthen the EHNRI's national leadership in the implementation of the WHO/AFRO step-wise accreditation and support the initiatives of the ENAO for long term suitability of the program and as a transition strategy.

-Mechanism ID: 10516 Mechanism Name: US University support to Ethiopia HIV/AIDS Program Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: International Center for AIDS Care and Treatment Programs, Columbia University Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 10516 Mechanism Name: US University support to Ethiopia HIV/AIDS Program Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: International Center for AIDS Care and Treatment Programs, Columbia University Agreement Start Date: Redacted Agreement End Date: Redacted BD: No New Mechanism: No Global Fund / Multilateral Engagement: No G2G: No Managing Agency:

-Total Funding: 16,301,709 Total Mechanism Pipeline: N/A
+Total Funding: 9,602,917

 Funding Source Funding Amount

-GHP-State 16,301,709
+GHP-State 9,602,917